edamametechnologies/edamame_posture_cli/INSTALL.md

   - **systemd** (`/lib/systemd/system/edamame_posture.service`)
   - **OpenRC** (`/etc/init.d/edamame_posture`)
 - When credentials/AI flags are supplied, the installer renders `edamame_posture.conf`, ensures it is `chmod 600`, and restarts the service under the appropriate init system.
+- When systemd isn’t available (e.g., minimal containers where PID 1 isn’t `systemd`), the installer skips enable/restart steps and prints a warning.
+You can still launch the daemon manually via `sudo edamame_posture start ...` or rely on the GitHub Action to start it in the foreground.
 - Post-install verification:
   - Prints CLI version/location (using either `$PATH` or the fallback binary path).
   - Displays Quick Start commands.